Antolin1/DMG-Python/README.md

 * To generate realistic models.
 For example, in the context of autonomous cars, unrealistic test cases are considered false positives.
 * Benchmarking and stress testing.
 * Data augmentation of datasets of models.
-* Dealing with privacy issues
+* Dealing with privacy issues (as a form of obfuscation)

 ## Before using it 🛠️